-InMode Ltd. (INMD) CEO Moshe Mizrahy on Q1 2020 Results - Earnings Call Transcript
+InMode Ltd. (INMD) CEO Moshe Mizrahy On Q1 2020 Results - Earnings Call Transcript

 Shakil Lakhani

-Thank you, Moshe, and hello everyone.
 During the quarter, we continued to expand our sales force with the hiring of experienced talent in North America.
-We believe that in doing so we will be able to capitalize once things return to normal.
-Although, the industry has come to a standstill due to the pandemic, we have used this time to strengthen our relationships with our customers.
-We've also been able to use the time to further develop our sales force, using multiple platforms for training and also through establishment of InMode's university, a virtual training platform for the training physician and staff.
+We believe that in doing so, we will be able to capitalize once things return back to normal.

+Although the industry has come to a standstill due to the pandemic, we have used this time to strengthen our relationships with our customers.
+We have also been able to use this time to further develop of our sales force, using multiple platforms for training and also through the establishment of InMode University, a virtual platform for the training of physicians and staff.

 We have successfully hosted numerous virtual seminars through InMode University since the crisis began and experienced a great amount of interest.
 In the beginning of the year, we continued to credential ourselves by attending several aesthetic and medical conferences.
 Additionally, our team has four new studies that have been accepted by major peer-reviewed journals.

-Coming out of the crisis, we expect to see a windfall of pent-up demand for body and facial reshaping procedures, as consumers aim to return to normal life this will include them looking and feeling their best.
-Furthermore, we believe that our minimally invasive as well as our hands-free devices Evoke and Evolve will be increasingly attractive to the post-pandemic population.
-Based on historic data, we believe that people will seek to avoid high dollar invasive hospital-based surgeries and opt for minimally invasive experiences at physician offices.
+Coming out of the crisis, we expect to see a windfall of pent up demand for body and facial reshaping procedures.
+As consumers aim to return to normal life, this will include them looking and feeling their best.
+Furthermore, we believe that our minimally invasive, as well as our hands-free devices Evoke and Evolve, will be increasingly attractive to the post-pandemic population.
+Based on historic data, we believe that people will seek to avoid high dollar, invasive, hospital-based surgeries and opt for a minimally invasive experience in a physician’s office.
 We also believe that our hands-free devices will be appealing to surgeons and patients as well.

-Currently, Evolve is the only hands-free device for the treatment of skin, subdermal fat and muscle toning, while Evoke is the first hands-free device for treating skin laxity on both the face and the submental area.
+Currently, Evolve is the only hands-free device for the treatment of skin, subdermal fat and muscle toning, while Evoke is the first hands-free device for treating skin laxity on both the face and the sub-mental area.

-Looking to the second half of 2020, we will be preparing our sales force for the launch of two new platforms keeping up with our previous momentum.
+Looking to the second half of 2020, we will be preparing our sales force for the launch of 2 new platforms, keeping up with our previous momentum.
 We expect these new platforms to become significant contributors going into 2021.

-Now, let me hand over the call to Yair to review our financial results in detail.
+Now, let me hand over the call to Yair to review our financial results in detail, Yair.

 Yair Malca

-Thanks, Shakil.
-Good day, everyone.
-Total revenue in the first quarter of 2020 grew 32% to $40.4 million, with gross margin of 85% on a GAAP basis.
-This growth was driven primarily by the continued expansion of InMode's direct sales organization in the United States.
-Additionally, InMode continued to gain traction in the international markets, with international revenue growing 49% year-over-year.
+Total revenue in the first quarter of 2020 grew 32% to $40.4 million with gross margin of 85% on a GAAP basis.
+This growth was driven primarily by the continued expansion of InMode’s direct sales organization in the United States.
+Additionally, InMode continued to gain traction in international markets, with international revenue growing 49% year-over-year.

 GAAP operating expenses in the first quarter of 2020 totaled approximately $28.3 million, a 72.8% increase from the first quarter of 2019.
-Sales and marketing expenses increased 63.1% in the first quarter of 2020, compared to the first quarter of 2019.
+Sales and marketing expenses increased 63.1% in the first quarter of 2020 compared to the first quarter of 2019.
+On a non-GAAP basis, operating expenses totaled $22.3 million in the first quarter of 2020, compared to operating expenses of $16.0 million in the first quarter of 2019, an increase of 39.6%.

-On a non-GAAP basis operating expenses totaled $22.3 million in the first quarter of 2020 compared to operating expenses of $16 million in the first quarter of 2019, an increase of 39.6%.
-GAAP operating margin was 15% in the first quarter of 2020 compared to 33% in the first quarter of 2019.
+GAAP operating margin was 15.0% in the first quarter of 2020, compared to 33.0% in the first quarter of 2019.
 Non-GAAP operating margin in the first quarter of 2020 was 30% compared to 34% in the first quarter of 2019.
-This decrease was primarily attributable to the increase in sales and marketing expenses due to continued expansion of InMode's direct sales organization in the United States as well as an increase in research and development expenses.
+This decrease was primarily attributable to the increase in sales and marketing expenses due to continued expansion of InMode’s direct sales organization in the United States, as well as an increase in research and development expenses.

-GAAP diluted earnings per share in the first quarter of 2020 were $0.15, compared to $0.28 per diluted share in the first quarter of 2019.
-Non-GAAP diluted earnings per share in the first quarter of 2020 were $0.30 compared to $0.29 per diluted share in the first quarter of 2019.
+GAAP diluted earnings per share in the first quarter of 2020 were 15 cents compared to 28 cents per diluted share in the first quarter of 2019.
+Non-GAAP diluted earnings per share in the first quarter of 2020 were 30 cents compared to 29 cents per diluted share in the first quarter of 2019.

 We completed the first quarter with a strong balance sheet.
-As of March 31, 2020 the company had cash and cash equivalents, marketable securities and deposits of $201.7 million out of which $70 million are net proceeds raised at the IPO in August 2019.
+As of March 31, 2020, the Company had cash and cash equivalents, marketable securities and deposits of $201.7 million, out of which, $70 million are net proceeds raised at the IPO in August 2019.

 On the cash flow front, the company generated $6.1 million from operating activities for the first quarter of 2020.

 With that, I will turn the call back to Moshe.